Quantum gl(1|1) and tangle Floer homology: Introduction

 \subsection{Acknowledgments}

 We thank Mikhail Khovanov, Anthony Licata, Robert Lipshitz, Andy Manion, You Qi, and Joshua Sussan for many helpful comments and conversations.
+We thank the referees for many useful suggestions.
 A.P.E. and I.P. each received support from an AMS-Simons travel grant.
 V.V. was supported by ERC Geodycon, OTKA grant number NK81203 and NSF grant number 1104690.